TheOafidian/theoafidian.github.io/content/batches/batch-2.md

 ## Ingredients

 - Brewing water: the water from the faucet is too hard for this type of beer.
-Therefor the ion contents are dilluted by mixing it with distilled water in a 1/1 ratio.
+Therefore the ion contents are dilluted by mixing it with distilled water in a 1/1 ratio.
 - 2 kg's of [Bohemian pilsner malt](https://brouwland.com/nl/mout/2043-bohemian-pilsner-mout-weyermann-3-5-ebc-5-kg.html)
 - [Saaz Hop pellets](https://brouwland.com/nl/hop/19623-hopkorrels-saaz-100-g-de.html).